ljdursi/dursi-blog/_posts/2021-06-06-nobody-cares-tech-stack.md

 tags: ['funding', 'strategy']
 ---

-## Focus on your researchers' and funders' problems, not your technical solutio
+## Focus on your researchers' and funders' problems, not your technical solution

 (Note: This post is adapted from [#75](https://newsletter.researchcomputingteams.org/archive/research-computing-teams-link-roundup-22-may-2021/) of the [Research Computing Teams Newsletter](https://www.researchcomputingteams.org))